 You can take medical leave.

-Ever heard of the Family and Medical Leave Act?
-It applies to you.
-If a company has more than 50 employees (or if it’s a government employer), the FMLA requires that it allow up to 12 weeks of leave annually due to a serious health condition—yours or an immediate family member’s.
+Ever heard of the Family and Medical Leave Act (FMLA)?
+If a company has more than 50 employees (or if it’s a government employer), the FMLA requires that the company allow up to 12 weeks of leave annually due to a serious health condition—yours or an immediate family member’s.
 You can also take that leave in chunks, should short-term issues arise.
 This Act includes any medical leave needed for a diabetes related condition.

 Some jobs are off limits.